jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 What do you think will be printed out when that code is run?

-Before we run it and find out for sure, let's walk through one last set of diagrams.
-Here's what Python sees before it starts evaluating anything.
+Before we run it and find out for sure, let's walk through one last set of diagrams using what we've learned.
+Here's what Python sees before it starts evaluating anything:

 <div class="boolean-diagram">
 <div class="expression">num == 5</div>